Ookla: Early U.S. 5G is up to 7.5 times faster than 4G with Qualcomm’s X50

 If you’ve been wondering how much additional speed 5G devices are already delivering for early U.S. adopters, Speedtest developer Ookla is ready to quantify the numbers, and they’re impressive: Devices using Qualcomm’s first-generation Snapdragon X50 modem achieved up to 750% faster 5G speeds than 4G/LTE in July 2019, and new technologies in its next-generation X55 modem will likely blow past those numbers.

 While Ookla isn’t the first to publish an early 5G performance study — and its numbers are dramatically different from Opensignal’s first 5G findings in June 2019 — the former company notes that it looked specifically at U.S. results from two 5G phones, Samsung’s Galaxy S10 5G and LG’s V50 ThinQ 5G, both with Snapdragon X50 modems.
 Unlike rivals, it says, it uses controlled saturation tests that accurately gauge client-side connections at up to 10Gbps, rather than downloading very small and unrepresentative files.
-It also restricted its findings to Verizon and Sprint, which were actively offering consumer 5G service throughout all of July, while AT&T 5G still isn’t available to consumers, and T-Mobile commenced consumer 5G service mid-month.
+It also restricted its findings to Verizon and Sprint, which were actively offering consumer 5G service throughout all of July, while AT&T 5G still isn’t available to consumers and T-Mobile commenced consumer 5G service mid-month.

 By comparison, Opensignal’s report aggregated data solely from South Korea, and covered a period stretching from the country’s rocky initial 5G launch in April through June 12.
 It looked at results across three networks and multiple 5G chipsets, including Samsung’s self-developed Exynos 5100 5G modem, all of which exclusively use mid-band, sub-6Ghz frequencies for 5G in Korea.